jackshiang1986/Predicting-Recidivism-applying-IRAC-method/README.md

 The following documents are provided in this repository:
   1. STD-0322A-Lee Jack Shiang-Project.docx: Word document for the project report
   2. STD-0322A-Lee Jack Shiang-Project.R: R codes for the project
-  3. The 4 csv files: Datasets for this project
+  3. The 4 csv files: Datasets for the project